zer011b/fdtd3d/Docs/Input-Output.md

 Example for 3D mode: `current[300]_rank-0_3D-in-time-Ez.dat`.

+### Format

+This file is binary and grid values are saved as is.

 ## Plain text mode

 In addition, to perform save to `.txt` plain text files add `--save-as-txt` command line argument.